“Plastic is one of the worst enemies of marine species,” the World Wildlife Fund.

-Researchers around the world are working on substitutes for plastics that breakdown quickly into harmless compounds or easy
+Researchers around the world are working on substitutes for plastics that breakdown quickly into harmless compounds or easy to reuse.

 Other researchers are creating solutions to specifically stop plastic from reaching the ocean since 85% is land-based.
 One example is Mr. Trash Wheel that cleans up trash from the Baltimore Harbor.
 There are plans to install trash wheels around the country.